-At the Stroke and Cerebrovascular Center at Brigham and Women's Hospital (BWH), our multidisciplinary team of specialists uses advanced diagnostic capabilities to determine the best treatment approach for the individual patient.
+At Brigham and Women's certified Comprehensive Stroke Center, our multidisciplinary team of specialists uses advanced diagnostic capabilities to determine the best treatment approach for the individual patient.
 The Center's stroke treatment options include medical, endovascular, and surgical therapies, often given in combination.

 Medical and endovascular treatments for stroke include intravenous and intra-arterial thrombolysis to break up blood clots.
 Identification of and medical treatment of underlying causes and risk factors can help reduce further stroke risk.

 Neurosurgical procedures, including brain aneurysm surgery, may also be performed as part of stroke treatment.
 These procedures may include:

 - Carotid endarterectomy and other neurosurgical approaches to prevent stroke or recurrence of stroke while minimizing injury to normal brain tissue

 - Craniectomy and hemispheric decompression for stroke patients with a large area of brain affected

 - Microsurgery to treat aneurysms, AVMs, DAVFs, and cavernous malformations

 - Extracranial to intracranial bypass procedures for obstructed vessels and moyamoya disease

 - Stereotactic radiosurgery to treat certain AVMs and DAVFs